siowmeng/StockClustering_Project/README.md

 Making a change to test git.

-Trying to learn git in cmd --George :)
+Think I'm good --George :)